Chicago police believe that Jussie Smollett paid two former suspects in his ongoing assault case to plan the attack, two police sources told CNN.

 In their own statement, Smollett’s lawyers hit back against this new report, saying that their client “is angered and devastated by recent reports that the perpetrators are individuals he is familiar with.”
 The statement continued, “He has now been further victimized by claims attributed to these alleged perpetrators that Jussie played a role in his own attack.
 Nothing is further from the truth and anyone claiming otherwise is lying.”

 This story comes just a day after the two former suspects were released without charges from police custody due to “new evidence.”
 Chicago PD deputy director of news affairs and communications Tom Ahern added that “detectives have additional investigative work to complete.”
-On Saturday, Guglielmi told multiple press outlets that his department had contacted Smollett’s attorneys and requested to speak with the actor once more.
+On Saturday (Feb.
+16), Chicago police spokesman Anthony Guglielmi told multiple press outlets that his department had contacted Smollett’s attorneys and requested to speak with the actor once more.

-Reports that the Chicago police had been investigating the possibility that the attack was staged began to circulate as early as Thursday, but the police denied those stories, saying their allegations were “unconfirmed by case detectives.”
+Reports that the Chicago police had been investigating the possibility that the attack was staged began to circulate as early as Thursday, but Chicago police denied these stories, saying their allegations were “unconfirmed by case detectives.”

-Fox and Empire writers also came to Smollett’s defense, clapping back against reports that the actor may have staged the attack because his character was being written off the show.
-20th Century Fox released a statement saying, “The idea that Jussie Smollett has been, or would be, written off of Empire is patently ridiculous.
+Fox and Empire writers also came to Smollett’s defense, clapping back against reports that Smollett may have staged the attack because his character was being written off the show.
+20th Century Fox released a statement saying, “The idea that Jussie Smollett has been, or would be, written off of EMPIRE is patently ridiculous.
 He remains a core player on this very successful series and we continue to stand behind him.”

 The official Twitter account for the Empire writers room, meanwhile, added, “The writers of Empire have never planned or even discussed writing @JussieSmollett off of the show.”